There's been a big advancement in the development of mobility aids.

 5. Drive Medical Dual Pad Steerable Knee Walker- Best for Prolonged Use

-This is by far the best broken knee scooter available right now for many reasons.
+This is by far the best medical knee scooter available right now for many reasons.
 It is very well built, with large tires that can handle both indoor and outdoor use.
 It is versatile and comfortable to use.

 It has a very modern appearance with a sturdy metal frame that can cope with weights as high as 350 pounds.
 Its seat and handlebars are adjustable in height, so you can easily use this scooter if you're between 5' and 6'5" tall (most scooters have a lower weight and height capacity).
 In addition, you can easily fold the handlebar and remove the seat when you need to store or transport this device.